Tailoring quantum error correction to spin qubits: Error correction beyond Kitaev's surface code

 From the gate-bias dependence of the respective corner point (shown on Fig.~\ref{fig:threshold_XZZX_3CX}(c)) it is clear that the XZZX code can present a real advantage over the surface code only if two-qubit gate errors are more likely.
 The most remarkable property of the threshold surface is the dependence of the idling threshold on $\eta_T$.
 Since the logicals are not pure Pauli $X$ and $Z$ operators as for the surface code, the maximum is not achieved for depolarizing noise $\eta_T = 1/2$ but in the limit where $\eta_T \gg 1$, which we believe to be the relevant limit for spin qubits (i.e., $T_2 \ll T_1$).

 The second candidate, the 3-CX surface code, presented recently by Ref.~\cite{mcewen2023relaxing} measures surface-code stabilizers in a two-round stabilizer measurement cycle such that stabilizers are measured once per round, but the state of the data qubits only returns to the original state in every second round.
 In this peculiar measurement sequence, only three of the four connections are used for every data qubit (see Fig.~\ref{fig:threshold_XZZX_3CX}(d)), reducing the required connectivity to an effective hexagonal grid.
+In App.~\ref{smsec:3CXdetregs} we briefly review the detecting region picture developed by Ref.~\cite{mcewen2023relaxing} and provide the stabilizer measurement circuit for the $d=2$ instance of the code.

-The measurement sequence of the 3-CX surface code requires a modified spatial boundary compared to the rotated surface code \cite{mcewen2023relaxing} that we discuss in the supplementary information.
+The measurement sequence of the 3-CX surface code requires a modified spatial boundary compared to the rotated surface code \cite{mcewen2023relaxing} that we discuss in App.~\ref{smsec:3CXdetregs}.
 Moreover the fault-tolerant logical readout suggested in Ref.~\cite{mcewen2023relaxing} involves simultaneous measurement of all data and ancilla qubits.
 Although we only have the hardware to read out half of the qubits in our spin qubit lattice.
 In order to overcome this issue, we developed an improved final readout for which the ancilla-only readout pairs of Fig.~\ref{fig:SurfCodeLayoutCircuit}(b) are sufficient.

-In QEC codes, reduced connectivity often comes at the expense of a significantly reduced threshold~\cite{jones2018logical}, however, Figs.~\ref{fig:threshold_XZZX_3CX}(e)-(f) show --in correspondence with the findings of Ref.~\cite{mcewen2023relaxing}-- that no significant compromise was made by adapting the stabilizer measurement sequence of the surface code to a lower-connectivity qubit lattice.
+In QEC codes, reduced connectivity often comes at the expense of a significantly reduced threshold~\cite{jones2018logical}, however, Figs.~\ref{fig:threshold_XZZX_3CX}(e)-(f) show, in correspondence with the findings of Ref.~\cite{mcewen2023relaxing}, that no significant compromise was made by adapting the stabilizer measurement sequence of the surface code to a lower-connectivity qubit lattice.